 - 4.1 The College Governors.
-It is the responsibility of the Board of Governors to: - consider and approve the College's policy and associated procedures annually - receive and consider the bi-annual Safeguarding Report of how the College and its staff have complied with the principles of the policy. - fulfil their statutory duties and understand how these duties have been discharged through the cycle of business and relevant sub-committees. - have in place a designated Governor who is responsible for liaising with the Strategic Lead for Safeguarding over matters regarding safeguarding. - regularly review the effectiveness of the College's web filters and monitoring systems and ensure that the leadership teams and relevant staff are: - Aware and understand the systems in place - Manage them effectively - Know how to escalate concerns when identified - undertake safeguarding and child protection training that is regularly updated. - be aware of their obligations under the Human Rights Act 1998, the
+It is the responsibility of the Board of Governors to: - consider and approve the College's policy and associated procedures annually - receive and consider the bi-annual Safeguarding Report of how the College and its staff have complied with the principles of the policy. - fulfil their statutory duties and understand how these duties have been discharged through the cycle of business and relevant sub-committees. - have in place a designated Governor who is responsible for liaising withth the Strategic Lead for Safeguarding over matters regarding safeguarding. - regularly review the effectiveness of the College's web filters and monitoring systems and ensure that the leadership teams and relevant staff are: - Aware and understand the systems in place - Manage them effectively

-- Equality Act 2010, (including the Public Sector Equality Duty), and their local multi-agency safeguarding arrangements. - remedy, without delay, any deficiencies or weaknesses in regard to arrangements for the safeguarding of students that are brought to its attention.
+- Know how to escalate concerns when identified - undertake safeguarding and child protection training that is regularly updated. - be aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and their local multi-agency safeguarding arrangements. - remedy, without delay, any deficiencies or weaknesses in regard to arrangements for the safeguarding of students that are brought to its attention. - be professionally curious by having an open mind and show interest in individuals and their lives rather than make assumptions.